Olympics-NHL says players will not be able to participate in Beijing Winter Games | Sports-Games

 In Pyeongchang, Russia took gold, Germany silver and Canada bronze.
 Since NHL players were welcomed into the Olympic programme at the 1998 Nagano Winter Games, Canada has won gold three times.

-"There is an extraordinarily deep talent pool in Canadian hockey," said David Shoemaker, CEO and Secretary General, Canadian Olympic Committee in a statement.
+"There is an extraordinarily deep talent pool in Canadian hockey," said David Shoemaker, CEO and secretary general of Canadian Olympic Committee.
 "We know that the top Canadian NHL players were excited to wear the Team Canada jersey, and we hope to see them get that opportunity once again in 2026."
 Other countries, such as Sweden, Finland, Russia, Germany and Czech Republic, will also have big holes to fill with many of their best players also in the NHL.

-"We are prepared for a situation where the NHL players don't take part in the Olympics," Johan Hemline, head of hockey operations at the Swedish Hockey League (SHL), told Reuters in an interview.
+"We are prepared for a situation where the NHL players don't take part in the Olympics," Johan Hemline, head of hockey operations at the Swedish Hockey League, told Reuters in an interview.
 "It has been a possible scenario for some time, and we are prepared."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)